Query Contract UI | Developers

 // located in `msg->pluginSharedRO->txContent->value.

-uint8_t *eth_amount = msg->pluginSharedRO->txContent->value.value;
+const uint8_t *eth_amount = msg->pluginSharedRO->txContent->value.value;

 uint8_t eth_amount_size = msg->pluginSharedRO->txContent->value.length;